 The Australian Guide Program is a non-formal educational program based on shared leadership and decision-making at all ages.

-There are four main elements in the Australian Guide Program: physical, people, practical, and self.
+There are four main elements in the Australian Guide Program (AGP): Physical, People, Practical, and Self.
 The program includes a variety of fun activities that focus on self-development in the areas of practical skills, physical development and relationships with people, appropriate to age and interests.
 Guides of all ages are involved in decision-making, planning, implementing and evaluating their activities.
 Within her Unit, the Guide will be a member of a Patrol (4-8 girls), where experiences are shared.
-Guiding is about being part of a team.
-Leadership development begins with the youngest Guides and develops as the girls mature.
+Guiding all about being part of a team.
+Leadership development begins with the youngest Guides, and develops as the girls mature.